Parking, Mobility and Vehicle Traffic

 When possible, notice of change of Parking Fees will be published at least 30 days in advance of any fee changes by means of revised information on the Parking and Sustainable Mobility Services website and will also be communicated to the broader community through, for example, email notification, social media and The Peak student newspaper, as appropriate.

 Parking Fees shall be posted in the Parking and Sustainable Mobility Services offices and on their web page.

 All application and payment for campus parking permits shall be made at the Parking and Sustainable Mobility Services office or online when available.
-If the applicant is eligible at the time of application and parking space is available, a parking permit will be issued upon payment of the prescribed fee.
-Fee information for parking permits is available at the Parking and Sustainable Mobility Services office and web page and is based on the University's semester system.
+If the applicant is eligible at the time of application and parking space is available, a parking permit will be issued upon payment of the prescribed fee..
 Simon Fraser University offers a monthly parking payroll deduction plan to continuing full-time employees and continuing part-time employees.
-Monthly payroll deduction information and forms are available at the Parking and Sustainable Mobility Services office and web page.
+Monthly payroll deduction information and forms are available at the Parking and Sustainable Mobility Services office and website.

 Outstanding fees and payments may result in a hold being placed on the student’s University account.
 This may result in a student being blocked from registering for courses or receiving parchments or transcripts.
-It remains the student’s responsibility to keep their account in good standing.es office.
+It remains the student’s responsibility to keep their account in good standing.

 Where a person has paid the appropriate fee for a parking permit, and through circumstances will not be bringing a vehicle to the campus or attending the University, a refund may be approved according to the number of days the permit was used:

 - Less than 30 days 75% of the fee (from start of semester)